SDDC Surface Warrior selected as Dellamonica Award winner

 |0

-This work, SDDC Surface Warrior selected as Dellamonica Award winner, by Kimberly Spinner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SDDC Surface Warrior selected as Dellamonica Award winner, by Johnathon Orrell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT